-- Identify the Problem. - Select an elder, or other trusted person, but not the pastor, who is not part of the problem, to head up conducting exit interviews. - > Train the elder and others how to do the interviews.
+- Resolving a Congregational Downturn: Loss of People and Money - Identify the Problem. - Select an elder, or other trusted person, but not the pastor, who is not part of the problem, to head up conducting exit interviews. - Train the elder and others how to do the interviews.
 Include: - asking follow-up questions, e.g., when people say, "I'm leaving because my friends left."
-Ask, "In order to help us improve the church, which belongs to Christ, why are your friends leaving?" - Interview others involved with the problem. - Finalize the report.
+Ask, "In order to help us improve the church, which belongs to Christ, why are your friends leaving?" - Interview others involved with the problem. - ➢ Finalize the report.